cubicreates/JavaScript/README.md

 # JavaScript
-This repository contains all the work related to my JavaScript course which I completed form scaler, along with some projects related to JavaScript
+This repository contains all the work related to my JavaScript course which I completed from Scaler, along with some projects related to JavaScript
 ~Adit Ghosh